fardog/_primes_/README.md

 you can follow [@_primes_](https://twitter.com/_primes_) to see the magic.
 It works as follows:

+1. Start up
-1. Start up, fetch the most recently calculated prime from the Twitter feed.
+2. Fetch the most recently calculated prime from the Twitter feed.
-2. Calculate the next prime.
+3. Calculate the next prime.
-3. Post if an hour has passed since the last posting.
+4. Post if an hour has passed since the last posting.
 Wait if not.
-4. Steps 1–3 forever.
+5. Steps 2–4 forever.

-With the speed that the average machine can calculate prime numbers, it should be several years before processor time becomes an issue.
+With the speed that the average machine can calculate prime numbers, it should be several decades before processor time becomes an issue.

 The MIT License (MIT)